 Primary sector businesses in Alert Level 3

-New Zealand is in Level 3 restrictions in response to COVID-19.
+Information for Level 3 restrictions in response to COVID-19.

 - make sure you can operate safely before workers return to work and you open for trade

 - maintain safe practices on physical distancing, hygiene and cleaning, and moving goods and livestock.

 Businesses that can operate in Alert Level 3 include:

 - forestry including harvesting, wood processing, and forestry sales and exports

 - floriculture including bulb and seed growing, harvesting, processing, and sales and exports